cython/cython/docs/src/userguide/sharing_declarations.rst

 Sharing Declarations Between Cython Modules
 ********************************************

-This section describes a new set of facilities for making C declarations, functions and extension types in one Cython module available for use in another Cython module.
+This section describes how to make C declarations, functions and extension types in one Cython module available for use in another Cython module.
 These facilities are closely modeled on the Python import mechanism, and can be thought of as a compile-time version of it.

 Definition and Implementation files
 ====================================